How Intel, Google & Amazon Use OKRs (Real Examples)

 See how companies like Intel, Google, Amazon, and Netflix use OKRs to manage complexity at scale.
 This guide breaks down real-world examples showing how OKRs enforce focus, surface tradeoffs, and keep large organizations aligned when coordination - not growth - is the biggest risk.

-Priorities multiply faster than alignment.
-Teams move quickly, but not always in the same direction.
+At 50–250 employees, coordination becomes the primary execution risk.
+Teams are strong, product-market fit is real, and revenue is growing — but priorities multiply faster than alignment.
 Leaders spend more time clarifying than deciding.
-Everything looks “on track” until the quarter ends and the outcomes don’t add up.
+Everything looks on track until the quarter ends and the outcomes don't add up.

 1. Intel - OKRs as a Weapon for Strategic Abandonment